tebri11/en-for-designers/09-layout-second/index.md

 ![image](aj.jpg)
 - There is the visualization of social networks.
 ![image](ig.jpg)
 - Maybe will be some changes.
-My project is mostly focused on marketing strategy and I create visualization at the last minute.
+My project is mostly focused on marketing strategy and I create visualization at the last minute.:))